textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 1. Return to the **SmartMeterSimulator** solution in **Visual Studio** on your **Lab VM**.

-2. In the **Solution Explorer**, expand the **CloudToDevice** project and double-click **Program.cs** to open it.
+2. In the **Solution Explorer**, expand the **CloudToDevice** project and open **Program.cs**.
 (If the Solution Explorer is not in the upper-right corner of your Visual Studio instance, you can find it under the View menu in Visual Studio.)

     ![In the Visual Studio Solution Explorer window, CloudToDevice is expanded, and under it, Program.cs is highlighted.](media/visual-studio-solution-explorer-program-cs.png 'Visual Studio Solution Explorer')

-3. Replace **YOUR-CONNECTION-STRING** on line 15 with your IoT Hub connection string.
+3. Replace **YOUR-CONNECTION-STRING** on line 13 with your IoT Hub connection string.
 This is the same string you added to the Main form in the SmartMeterSimulator earlier.
 The line you need to update looks like this:

     ```csharp
     static string connectionString = "YOUR-CONNECTION-STRING";